I can remember it like it was yesterday.

 I have spent a good portion of my construction & engineering crew behind a survey instrument.
 I have run my own survey crews.
 I have done tons of level work.
-I even laid out an entire strip mall complex by myself with a robotic total station.
+I laid out an entire strip mall complex by myself with a robotic total station.

 It is a tough living.
 It’s not just physically taxing on your body, but it is even tougher on your mind.

 The stress that surveyors & construction layout technicians have to deal with on a daily basis can be excruciating.

 You have to be right.
 All the time.
 You can’t miss.
 Your layout needs to be accurate sometimes to the 0.01 ft in 3 dimensions.
 The guys building the projects from your layout expect you to be precise.
 And they want the layout 2 hours ago….

 It is not a job for the faint-at-heart.

 I’ve lived the life of a survey crew chief.
 While I loved the physical nature of the work, the ability to look at a site and actually see my or our crew’s work living as lath & flagging & hubs, PK nails & cross-cuts, I did not enjoy the pressure.
 The pressure of having to be right every single time is a lot to bear.